De-Ba'athification: Architects of the policy

-Per National Security Presidential Directive 24, the Department of Defense was the principal organization in charge of the occupation.
+Per National Security Presidential Directive 24, the U.S. Department of Defense was the principal organization in charge of the occupation.
 To this end, Paul Wolfowitz and Douglas Feith created the Office of Special Plans in order to devise Department of Defense strategy for occupying Iraq.
 In addition to Wolfowitz and Feith, Walter Slocombe accepted the position of overseeing the implementation of the Department of Defense's occupation strategy.
 All of this occurred under the purview of the then Secretary of Defense Donald Rumsfeld.
 According to Charles Ferguson's film interview with Gen. Jay Garner, Paul Bremer told Garner that "I was given my orders."
 This led Garner to believe that Bremer was not responsible for the content of the policy, but was executing Department of Defense policy.

 In a 2016 interview with PBS, Colin Powell described his surprise over the authorization to issue CPA 1 and 2 orders saying "Some have said in their memoirs, well, the NSC was told about it.
 But I can tell you, I wasn't told about it.
 Condi wasn't told about it.
 The president wasn't told about it.
 The CIA was stunned, and the commanders in the field out there were stunned, because this was the solution to the security problem."
 Powell recalls phoning Rice who told him that Paul Bremer had made the decision and it would not be their place to overturn it.
 Then director of the Central Intelligence Agency George Tenet later wrote "We knew nothing about it until de-Baathification was a fait accompli...
 Clearly, this was a critical policy decision, yet there was no NSC Principals meeting to debate the move."

 Another important actor in the creation of the policy of de-Ba'athification was exile leader of the Iraqi National Congress (INC) Ahmad Chalabi.
 Considered an unreliable informant by the CIA and the State Department, Chalabi was nonetheless influential within the Department of Defense's construction of a post-war occupation strategy for dealing with the Ba'ath Party.
 According to Rajiv Chandrasekaran, Douglas Feith, one of the primary architects of the de-Ba'athification policy, was heavily influenced by the ideas promoted by Chalabi and the Iraqi National Congress.

 Other organizations and individuals involved in the process of challenging the implementation of the de-Ba'athification policy included the US Department of State, the CIA, Gen. Jay Garner, Col. Paul Hughes (Director of Strategic Policy for the US Occupation, 2003), Robert Hutchings (Chairman, 2003–2005, National Intelligence Council), Ambassador Barbara Bodine, and Col. Lawrence Wilkerson (Chief of Staff for Secretary of State Colin Powell, 2002–2005).